Preparing

 Storms are a part of life Down East—but their impacts don’t have to be devastating.
 Taking proactive steps before, during, and after a storm can significantly reduce risk and speed up recovery.
 This page provides practical, tangible actions that residents can take to increase resilience.
 Preparing in advance helps protect people, property, and peace of mind.

 Disasters can strike when household members are apart.
-Creating a communication plan ensure that members know how to reconnect when it is safe to do so.
-A communication plan should include:
+Creating a communication plan ensures that members know how to reconnect when it is safe to do so.

-In Carteret County, primary evacuation routes include U.S. Highway 70, NC Highway 101, and NC Highway 58.
-These routes are marked with blue and white evacuation signs.
+In Carteret County, evacuation routes are marked with blue and white evacuation signs and include U.S. Highway 70, NC Highway 101, and NC Highway 58.
 Expect delays and heavy traffic during a regional evacuation.

 Shelter locations will be announced before a storm’s arrival.
 Carteret County provides short-term shelters during hurricanes, but these are not equipped for extended stays.
-Residents should bring their own supplies, such as bedding, food, medications, clothing, and infant care items.
 Long-term shelters may be established after the storm passes for displaced individuals.
-More information is available on the Carteret County website.

 Monitor Official Weather Updates